 First, you’ll need to give them ‘reasonable cause’ for why you’re requesting this information.
 Examples of acceptable ones include wanting to find out who’s responsible for causing an accident, for an abandoned vehicle or one that’s been parked on private land.
 You’ll need to fill out a form, called a V888 form and submit it by post.

 If you’re simply looking to find out who previously owned a vehicle you’re interested in buying, then you may find that tricky to clear this with them in the absence of ‘reasonable cause’.

 Checking a car’s MOT history through the DVLA Check

 In addition to the above, you can also check a car’s MOT history through the DVLA.
 For instance, you can find out if it passed or failed its recent MOT, the mileage they’ve got on record from its last MOT test, the location of the tests, any parts failure and issues, and when the next MOT is due.

 While a DVLA vehicle check offers up some good, detailed information, it can paint only half the picture when it comes to assessing a vehicle you’re about to purchase.

 Manufacturer recalls, information on a potential salvage status, import or export data and plate changes can all signal that there is more than meets the eye with a particular motor.
 There may even be some problems hidden beneath the surface, such as outstanding finance, a write-off or a ‘police stolen’ status you’re unaware of.

 At Car Guide, we offer up all this information as well as a detailed MOT history, completely for free.
-That’s right, we offer a free vehicle check which gives you the car’s history and MOT status.
+That’s right, all this is available when you get a free car check with us.
 We even go a step further by giving you accurate predictions on future component issues and failure through our AI-powered platform.